★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Dividend Watch and Stock Spinoff Investing cover?

-Both cover Stocks.
-Dividend Watch also includes ETFs.
+Both cover stocks.
+Dividend Watch also handles ETFs.

 Can I export data from Dividend Watch and Stock Spinoff Investing?

-Dividend Watch supports data exports to CSV.
-Stock Spinoff Investing has more limited export options.
+Dividend Watch exports to CSV.
+Stock Spinoff Investing is stingier about getting data out.

-Dividend Watch includes a stock screener for finding investment ideas.
-Stock Spinoff Investing focuses on other analytical tools.
+Dividend Watch has a stock screener for surfacing ideas; Stock Spinoff Investing doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Dividend Watch or Stock Spinoff Investing?